Back to blog

 #rest of the code

-Replace YOUR-BUCKET-NAME-HERE with the actual S3 bucket you created.
+Replace YOUR-BUCKET-NAME with the actual S3 bucket you created for your AWS account.

 Before we can configure the local environment for AWS lambda, install the following executables:

-You can download and install Docker Personal from docker.com.
-Ensure that you can run the docker executable from the command line.
+If you don't have Docker installed already, you can download and install Docker Personal from docker.com.
+Ensure that you can run the Docker executable from the command line.

 The AWS Command Line Interface (AWS CLI) is a powerful tool that allows users to interact with Amazon Web Services (AWS) using the command-line interface of your operating system.
 It provides a convenient and efficient way to manage various AWS services and resources without a graphical user interface.